• Skip to main content

 by Jennifer V. Miller

-You can be a giver at work too.
+Whether you are a leader or an individual contributor, you can be a giver at work.
 It doesn’t take any money, only a bit of time and an intention of generosity.

 Here are eleven things you can give freely at work: